-Channel Migration Area: the area within the lateral extent of likely stream channel movement due to stream bank destabilization and erosion, rapid stream incision, and shifts in location of stream channels plus 50 feet.
+"Channel migration area" means the area within the lateral extent of likely stream channel movement due to stream bank destabilization and erosion, rapid stream incision, aggradation, avulsions, and shifts in location of stream channels plus 50 feet.

-Critical Facility: a facility necessary to protect the public health, safety and welfare during a flood.
+"Critical facility" means a facility necessary to protect the public health, safety and welfare during a flood.
 Critical facilities include, but are not limited to, schools, nursing homes, hospitals, police, fire and emergency operations and installations, water and wastewater treatment plants, electric power stations, and installations which produce, use, or store hazardous materials or hazardous waste (other than consumer products containing hazardous substances or hazardous waste intended for household use).

-Development: any man-made change to improved or unimproved real estate, including but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavation or drilling operations, storage of equipment or materials, subdivision of land, removal of more than 5% of the native vegetation on the property, or alteration of natural site characteristics.
+"Development" means any manmade change to improved or unimproved real estate in the Special Flood Hazard Area (SPHA), including but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavation or drilling operations, storage of equipment or materials, subdivision of land, removal of more than five percent of the native vegetation on the property, or alteration of natural site characteristics.

-Dry Floodproofing: any combination of structural and non-structural measures that prevent flood waters from entering a structure.
+"Dry Flood proofing" means any combination of structural and nonstructural measures that prevent flood waters from entering a structure.

-Elevation Certificate: the official form (FEMA Form 81-31) used to provide elevation information necessary to ensure compliance with provisions of this chapter and determine the proper flood insurance premium rate.
+"Elevation certificate" means the official form (FEMA Form 81-31)an administrative tool of the National Flood Insurance Program used to provide elevation information, necessary to ensure compliance with provisions of this section and to determine the proper flood insurance premium rate, and to support a request for a Letter of Map Amendment (LOMA) or Letter of Map Revision based on fill (LOMR-F).

-FEMA: the Federal Emergency Management Agency, the agency responsible for administering the National Flood Insurance Program.
+"FEMA" means the Federal Emergency Management Agency, the agency responsible for administering the National Flood Insurance Program.

-Fish and Wildlife Habitat Conservation Area: lands needed to maintain species in suitable habitats within their natural geographic distribution so that isolated subpopulations are not created.
-These areas are designated by the City of Granite Falls pursuant to the Washington State Growth Management Act (WAC 365-190-080).
+"Fish and wildlife habitat conservation area" means lands needed to maintain species in suitable habitats within their natural geographic distribution so that isolated subpopulations are not created.
+These areas are designated by the city of Granite Falls pursuant to the Washington State Growth Management Act (WAC 365-190-080).

-Flood or Flooding: a general and temporary condition of partial or complete inundation of normally dry land areas from:
+"Flood" or "flooding" means (a) a general and temporary condition of partial or complete inundation of normally dry land areas from: